marksidell/dynips/README.md

 The hostname registration web service is implemented as a lambda function.
 A API gateway attached to the function makes it possible for external clients to access the service via HTTPS.
-The service maintain hostname to IP mappings by updating record sets in a Route 53 zone.
+The service maintains hostname to IP mappings by updating record sets in a Route 53 zone.

 User credentials and hostname state information are stored in an S3 bucket.
 The bucket is partitioned into *state* and *user* folders, so